JSTOR-Labs/plant-humanities/ayahuasca/README.md

 While Pinto Rubens’ work is certainly ethnobotanical in character, the most celebrated figure in the discipline is <span eid="Q1349394">Richard Spruce</span> (1817–1893).
 Considered one of the main pioneers of ethnobotany in the modern scientific world, this Victorian Era botanist traveled across South America for 15 years, extensively documenting the <span eid="Q213782">Putumayo</span> region of the Amazon.
 Spruce was notably interested in the use of mind-altering plants, and dedicated one chapter dedicated to them in his 1908 posthumously edited book, _Notes of a Botanist on the Amazon and Andes_.
 Most of the chapter focuses on the plant _caapi_—the <span eid="Q120684">Tupi</span> word for ayahuasca—and includes methods of preparing the plant for the decoction, notes on its etymology, and ritual descriptions.[^ref31]
 <param ve-image
        url="https://www.biodiversitylibrary.org/pageimage/47391507"
-       label="This posthumous work was edited by Alfred R. Wallace.
-Cover page Richard Spruce, Notes of a Botanist on the Amazon and Andes, 1908.
+       label="Cover page Richard Spruce, Notes of a Botanist on the Amazon and Andes, 1908.
 Smithsonian Libraries via BHL, public domain." fit="contain"
        ref="1">
 <param ve-image